itsAbdul0612/itsAbdul0612/README.md

 ## 🔭 Right now

-- 📖 Working through Spring Boot deep internals - Depth matters.
+- 📖 Working through Spring Boot deep internals, Depth matters.
 - 🧮 Building a daily DSA habit.
 - 🎯 Targeting an internship or fresher backend developer role to grow in a professional environment